diegobadelli/diegobadelli/README.md

 - 👀 I’m interested in technology, programming and engineering.

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, BOOTSTRAP AND PYTHON.
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT AND PYTHON.

 - 💞️ I’m looking to collaborate on with what i have been learning along this years.